👀 Solink Secure Summit ’25 now sold out.

 6. CCTV monitoring: With Solink’s system, review past footage to assess and rectify safety lapses.
 Remote video monitoring is an important part of multi-unit retail health and safety operations.

-7. Panic buttons: Quick communication tools for staff during emergencies.
+7. Panic buttons: Quick communication tools like panic buttons and duress buttons for staff during emergencies.

 8. Parking lot safety: A well-lit and patrolled parking area ensures customer and employee safety.